QuantEcon/lecture-python.myst/_sources/optgrowth.md

 Setting $\gamma = 1.5$, compute and plot an estimate of the optimal policy.

-Time how long this function takes to run, so you can compare it to faster code developed in the {doc}`next lecture <optgrowth_fast>`
+Time how long this function takes to run, so you can compare it to faster code developed in the {doc}`next lecture <optgrowth_fast>`.

 (og_ex2)=
 ### Exercise 2